 If you asked most companies why they bought Salesforce, “speed” or “agility” would probably top the list.
 Companies gravitate to a platform like Salesforce because they want a tool that will help them automate time-consuming manual processes and capitalize on new opportunities faster than what is currently possible with their existing systems.

 If a company’s goal is to move fast, it’s easy to see why many might resist the idea of a Center of Excellence.
 To these resistors, COEs = process, and process = bureaucracy.
-Few people think of bureaucracy and think speed, however, I can tell you from experience that Salesforce COEs — if done right — can in fact help an organization increase their pace of innovation.
+Few people think of bureaucracy and think speed.
+However, I can tell you from experience that Salesforce COEs — if done right — can in fact help an organization increase its pace of innovation.

 The Value of a Salesforce Governance Model

 One of the primary jobs of a Salesforce COE is to establish and enforce an effective governance model around the platform.
 In essence, to provide the structure – the systems, principles, and processes – that a growing organization needs to take full advantage of a platform like Salesforce.

 Salesforce has become a sophisticated platform that can now cross multiple functions and touch nearly every role in a business.
 Without some kind of governance model in place, IT teams and their business partners will spend more time dealing with conflicts and managing rework than making sure the organization is using the system to its fullest potential.
 A governance model helps in three ways:

 As requests for new features, fixes, or components come in, a governance model can make sure they are evaluated and prioritized in a way that will have the greatest business impact and will ensure the appropriate people are involved in making decisions.